 2. Cold Spring

-Amidst the surge of Manhattanites flocking to the Hudson Valley, Cold Spring remains an unspoiled, charming riverside village.
-Hop on Metro North and within an hour you can kayak with Hudson River Expeditions, hike Breakneck Ridge in Hudson Highlands and explore Main Street’s eclectic boutiques and farm-fresh eateries like Hudson Hil's Café.
+Cold Spring is an unspoiled, charming riverside village that's perfect for a weekend getaway.
+Hop on Metro-North and within an hour you can kayak with Hudson River Expeditions, hike Breakneck Ridge in Hudson Highlands and explore Main Street’s eclectic boutiques and farm-fresh eateries like Hudson Hil's Café.
 Make this your no-fuss day trip or a spontaneous weekend getaway by staying at the Pig Hill Inn and exploring nearby historic treasures like West Point.

 Bursting with new restaurants and boutique hotels, Hudson is the ultimate car-free destination for the New Yorker who wants to dine like royalty without the hassle of the city.
-With 300 historic buildings, 51 antique shops, a scenic waterfront and 10 performance spaces – it’s not a bad place to spend the night.
+With hundreds of historic buildings, countless antique shops, a scenic waterfront, and cutting-edge clothing boutiques, it's a relaxing yet active weekend getaway.
 Hop on Amtrak at Penn Station for two hours to Hudson Station, then walk 10 minutes into town.

 4. North Fork